snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 Taryn's ears perked up.
 "Oh, that's great!
 Why don't you come down to my ship and check the cargo..."

-Before he could finish his sentence, the bartender laughed.
+He trailed off as the bartender began to laugh.
 How did Taryn still not know the guy's name?
 "No, no, no, I don't need anything like that.
 I need someone to clean up the place.
 The bots do a decent job overall, but they need to be managed, and there are still some